 How we collect and use the information gathered when you become a member of HRC or use one of our online services or mobile applications:

-We gather contact information when you contribute to HRC online or via mail, join at pride or another event, when you sign up to use the HRC Action Center, when you sign up on one of our listservs such as Family Project, Workplace Project or in our press room, when you download one of our mobile applications, or when you otherwise provide personal information on our web site.
-We may also collect information from public sources, third party companies, or other organizations which we may combine with information from other sources.
+We gather personal information, including names, contact information and other information you may voluntarily provide when you become a member of HRC, contribute to HRC online or via mail, join at pride or another event, when you purchase HRC merchandise online or in-store, when you sign up on one of our listservs such as Family Project, Workplace Project or in our press room, when you download one of our mobile applications, or when you otherwise provide personal information on our Sites.
+We may also collect information about our members from public sources, third party companies, or other organizations, including allied and like-minded organizations, which we may combine with information from other sources.
 We use this information to contact you and send you legislative updates, action alerts, press releases, information about HRC programs, events and activities, local volunteer opportunities and membership and renewal appeals.

-HRC’s web site is not directed to children, and HRC does not knowingly collect personally identifiable information about individuals under the age of 18.
+HRC’s Sites are not directed to children, and HRC does not knowingly collect personal information about individuals under the age of 13.

-You will only receive email newsletters from us if you have a) expressly signed up to receive emails from HRC through the HRC web site, b) taken action on behalf of HRC either online or in person; c) signed up to receive HRC emails at prides, HRC action center and stores, public outreach or canvassing, and at many other hosted HRC events; or (d) become an HRC member.
+You may receive communications from us if you have a) expressly signed up to receive emails or other communications from HRC through the HRC web site, b) taken action on behalf of HRC either online or in person; c) signed up to receive HRC communications at pride events, HRC stores, public outreach or canvassing, and at many other hosted HRC events; (d) become an HRC member; or (e) we receive your contact information from an allied, like-minded or partner organization.
+Individually identifying information and contact information, such as names, postal and email addresses, phone numbers, social media usernames and other personal information which users voluntarily provide to HRC may be added to HRC’s databases and used for future outreach (including physical mailings) regarding member outreach, fundraising, marketing, or promotional purposes.
+We shall only send you text messages when you provide your express consent to receive text messages, and you can opt out at any time.
+All emails sent contain a link to unsubscribe or to modify your profile.
+You may subscribe or unsubscribe to any newsletter or email communication from HRC at any time.
 In order to provide you with better and more relevant information, we compile information about email response and website usage.
 This information helps us to better understand our members' web site usage patterns and also what types of content and information may help improve your user experience on the HRC web site.
-All emails sent contain a link to unsubscribe or to modify your profile.
-You may subscribe or unsubscribe to any newsletter or email communication from HRC at any time.

 How we share information:

-HRC may occasionally share contact information gathered from subscribers with organizations or parties it considers to be supportive of its broader mission.
+HRC works closely with allied and like-minded organizations, including a broad array of progressive entities, and may occasionally share and receive contact information gathered from subscribers with such organizations or parties.
 HRC may also share information with trusted third-party vendors who contact you on behalf of HRC.

 Attn: Shine the Light Disclosure